Q+A with Lawrence Fodor & John Rochester | DTLA, CA

 Come on a lark with us!

-Q+A with HƤti Home | Costa Mesa, California
+Q+A with Adam Thomas of HƤti Home | Costa Mesa, CA

-We are thrilled to have Hati Home open their doors to lark!
+We are thrilled to have Häti Home open their doors to lark!
 We cannot wait to set our communal table in their cool + crafty showroom in West Side Costa Mesa.
 Their space is warm, inviting and inspiring.
 Lucky for us, everyone can come along with this fun Dinner Party Q+A with founders Adam & Kallie Thomson.

 Where are you from and where do you live now?